logandehning/Docker-Splunk/README.md

 ## Project Overview

-This is the first part of a larger project that encompasses elements of Linux, containerization, security operations center (SOC) fundamentals, and data visualization.
+This is the first part of a larger project that encompasses elements of Linux, containerization, and security operations center (SOC) fundamentals.
 The overall goal of this project is to run a containerized instance of Splunk in a Docker container on Linux virtual machine (VM).
 That instance of Splunk can then be used to ingest the Boss of the SOC (BOTS) v3 dataset and complete the capture the flag (CTF).

 ## 1: Linux VM